aaronzweig/functional_symmetric/README.md

-# symmetric_mean_field
+# functional_symmetric

+Experiments for "A Functional Perspective on Learning Symmetric Functions with Neural Networks" separating classes of measure-input functions.

-Note: the "neuron" and "smooth_neuron" are sampled randomly, and therefore some will be linear when restricted to the input domain.
+Note: the "neuron" and "smooth_neuron" objectives are sampled randomly, and therefore some neurons will be linear when restricted to the input domain.

 ## Cite